 When to Plant Carrot Seeds

-For summer harvesting, sow carrot seeds outdoors 3-5 weeks before the last frost in early spring.
-For fall harvesting, sow seeds in mid- to late-summer, starting about 10 weeks before your first fall frost.
+Carrot seeds can take 10 to 21 days to germinate.
+Not one of the fastest-growing vegetables, carrots aren’t ready to harvest for 50 to 90 days, depending on the variety being grown.
+For even sweeter flesh, leave carrots in the ground in fall; they can survive frost, but dig them up before the ground freezes in winter.
+For summer harvesting, sow carrot seeds outdoors three to five weeks before the last frost in early spring.
+For fall harvesting, sow seeds in mid to late-summer, starting about 10 weeks before your first fall frost.

 Where to Plant Carrot Seeds

 Carrots prefer full sun but can tolerate some shade.
 Seeds will grow best in deep, loose, and well-drained soil.
-It is best to sow seeds directly into the garden rather than starting indoors and later transplanting.
+Avoid planting in clay, choosing a location where your soil is loose enough to allow the roots to grow.
+Compost, sand, and wood ash can add nutrients, drainage, and soluble potassium, respectively.
+We recommend sowing seeds directly into the garden rather than starting indoors and later transplanting.
+Root vegetables are most often direct sown in the garden because of their long taproots and difficulties relocating them, but they can be started indoors and transplanted if you choose.

 How to Plant Carrot Seeds

-Plant the seeds 2" apart and 1/8-1/4" deep.
-Use a seed-sower or thin vigorously to distribute seeds evenly to avoid them growing together.
-Cover top of soil with a layer of fine compost.
+Plant the seeds two inches apart and ⅛ to ¼ inches deep.
+Use a seed-sower or thin them vigorously to distribute seeds evenly to avoid them growing together.
+One trick is to mix the carrot seeds with sand to help track where they’ve been planted and keep them spaced out.
+Cover the top of your soil with a layer of fine compost.

 How to Harvest Carrots